-Button Go is a variant of go played with an extra token called the button, which is worth 1/2 point.
-Area scoring is used.
+Button Go is a variant of Go played with an extra token called the button, which is worth 1/2 point.
+Area scoring is used, and komi is a whole number.
 At the start of the game, the button is placed next to the board.
 At his turn, a player may take the button instead of making a board play or passing.
 Taking the button lifts any restriction on taking a ko or superko.
 Once the button is taken by a player, neither player can retake it.

 Button Go has a similar effect as the Taiwan rules, which count area, but do not count the point for Black if he plays the last Japanese dame, and to Ikeda's Area Rules III, which adjust the score if White passes first.
 In most instances, Button Go reconciles area and territory scoring.

 To see the usual effect of the button, suppose that each player has the same territory score, a jigo.
 Because the number of points on the go board is odd, normally Black will fill the last dame, which will give him a 1 point win under area scoring.
 In Button go, White will then take the button, and the final score will be a 1/2 point win for Black.